PatrickNiyogitare28/multi-auth-microservice/README.md

 GITHUB_CLIENT_SECRET

 Use the [this documentation guid](https://github.com/knowbee/stackoverflow-auth-microservice/blob/master/docs/guides/GITHUB-APP-README.md) to be able to create a github application and have the API credentials to use in the app

+## Getting started with Bitbucket API

+To access the bitbucket api.
+A bit bucket application credentials are required.
+Follow the guid on [here]() to create bitbucket app and generate a bitbucket credentials

 ## Getting started

 `git clone https://github.com/knowbee/stackoverflow-auth-microservice.git`